ning-wang1/DPFedMeta/README.md

 3. activate your environment.
 -      conda activate envname

+## Download the source code
+Download the repository to your local machine
+-      git clone conda env create --file environment.yml

 ## Download the datasets
 We use three datasets, including Omniglot [1], CIFAR-FS [2], and Mini-ImageNet [3].
 For convenience, the link to download the data are listed: